spattisson/zaproxy/OpenProjects.md

 It should be possible to provide much better auto complete support than will be possible with dynamically typed scripting languages.

-## Testing guide integration
-The first part of this project would involve working with the OWASP Testing Guide team to make it much more easily consumable by web testing tools like ZAP.

-The second part would involve integrating the OWASP Testing Guide with ZAP, for example as a new 'TO DO' checklist with the relevant sections of the Testing Guide.

 ## Zest text representation and parser
 Zest is a graphical scripting language from the Mozilla Security team, and is used as the ZAP macro language.

 A standardized text representation and parser would be very useful and help its adoption.

 [Zest Issue 23](https://github.com/mozilla/zest/issues/23)

+# Active Projects
+The following projects are no longer 'open' as they are being actively worked on..

+## Testing guide integration
+The first part of this project would involve working with the OWASP Testing Guide team to make it much more easily consumable by web testing tools like ZAP.

+The second part would involve integrating the OWASP Testing Guide with ZAP, for example as a new 'TO DO' checklist with the relevant sections of the Testing Guide.